Adam Scott betting profile: Sony Open in Hawaii - PGA TOUR

 Scott's recent performances

-- Scott has finished in the top 20 three times over his last ten appearances.
+- Scott has finished in the top 20 three times over his last 10 appearances.

 - He had his best finish at the U.S. Open, where he finished tied for 12th with a score of 6-over.